psaunderualberta/2024-upper-bound-ai-comp/README.md

 All additional files can be found in `gym_puddle/tabular/*`, and `tabular_*.py` in the root directory.
 The file containing functions to train & evaluate RL models is `tabular_q_train.py`, as `tabular_value_iteration.py` doesn't converge (or has a bug. unsure).

 ## Changes to the environment
 I've made several small changes to the environment to better facilitate q-learning.
-The primary one is changing the clipping of states from `[0, 1]` to [`0, 1 - 1e-7]`.
-This is to ensure any positions that get clipped are placed into the last bucket on the edge, rather than a separate bucket that only covers observations outside the map.

-Also, `puddle_env.py` has been subtly reworked to facilitate compilation with `numba`.
+The primary one is that`puddle_env.py` has been subtly reworked to facilitate compilation with `numba`.
 This is to make learning *far* faster (in excess of 50x faster).

 ## Intelligent design choices
 Ideally, we learn as high-resolution q table as possible.
 But, learning an `800 x 800` table will take an exceedingly long time.
 To mitigate this, we first learn small q tables (i.e. `50 x 50`), and then *upscale* by a factor of 2 once this table converges.
 Hence, the `50 x 50` table becomes a `100 x 100` table.
 We then continue q-learning on this table until convergence, and repeat until a desired resolution is reached.